IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: Introduction

 Beyond this absence of evaluation frameworks, identifying and evaluating intents in \pqa presents fundamental challenges.
 Prior work on open intent detection has observed that users express multiple intents within a single utterance, with these intents varying in importance~\cite{10.1109/TASLP.2023.3265203}.
 In personalized contexts, this complexity intensifies as both the intents expressed and their relative importance depend on individual user backgrounds and information-seeking goals.
 These characteristics make intent identification difficult to predict and even more challenging to evaluate—without understanding which intents users prioritize, evaluation cannot assess whether systems recognize the important motivations that drive information need satisfaction.

 Evaluating whether systems successfully identify intents that users prioritize requires verifiable ground truth that reflects user priorities without subjective judgment.
 Such ground truth can be derived from observable user behavior in information seeking scenarios.
-Bounded rationality and satisficing theory~\cite{simon1955behavioral, agosto2002bounded} suggest that individuals operating under cognitive and resource constraints select solutions meeting acceptable thresholds rather than pursuing exhaustive optimization.
-In information seeking contexts, users select answers when these answers satisfy their minimal information needs, achieving their objectives—a pattern consistently observed across diverse studies~\cite{agosto2002bounded, prabha2007enough,chen2012understanding}.
-Based on these observations, we introduce the concept of \textit{core intents}—intents that align with information in selected answers, representing motivations users likely prioritized when establishing their acceptance threshold.
+Bounded rationality~\cite{simon1955behavioral, agosto2002bounded} suggests that individuals operating under cognitive and resource constraints select solutions meeting acceptable thresholds rather than pursuing exhaustive optimization.
+This behavioral pattern has been empirically validated through user studies examining real user cognition and selection behavior in information-seeking contexts~\cite{agosto2002bounded, chen2012understanding, prabha2007enough}: users select answers that satisfy their minimal information needs rather than pursuing exhaustive search, and their answer selections reliably reflect their prioritized motivations.

+Based on this empirically validated behavioral pattern, we introduce the concept of \textit{core intents}—intents that align with information in selected answers, representing motivations users demonstrably prioritized when establishing their acceptance threshold.
 As illustrated in Figure~\ref{fig:motiv}, a user initially poses a question with three intents, while the selected answer addresses only two of these intents—indicating that the user's minimum acceptance threshold for information need satisfaction prioritizes these two intents.
 This approach provides a pragmatic evaluation framework grounded in observable behavior rather than subjective importance judgments.
 While satisfying every expressed intent represents an ideal scenario, real-world information seeking involves prioritization under constraints.
 Core intents capture this reality: they represent the intents users demonstrably considered sufficient for satisfaction, as evidenced by answer selection.
 Though this may not capture every possible user motivation, it provides the most objective ground truth available without requiring subjective importance judgments.